 - Panel make, model, size in amps and volts, and phase rotation.

-- Any electrical drawings can be valuable to the rental generator provider or those making the connections.
+- Any electrical drawings can be valuable to the industrial rental generator provider or those making the connections.

 - Distance from generator to electrical panel room to determine cable lengths.